 Peafowl need shelter from the cold and wind, and where snow coverage or sub-zero temperatures are a factor, a coop or hutch that is insulated, enclosed and warm, as for laying hens, is adequate.
 In more temperate climates, peafowl will roost on low branches of shrubbery, or find other accommodation quite easily.
 As with all domestically kept animals, shelter should be offered and available at all months of the year, including the hot months of July and August to prevent heat exhaustion.

 The peacock is a unique exotic, and raising these birds for the simple joy of their beauty is truly one of the pleasures of animal husbandry.
 There is a good market for these birds, as a thing of beauty and joy to their owners, and rearing and caring for them is a relative breeze compared to other types of poultry.
-They will bring a good price at exotic auctions and on the private sales market.
+They will bring a good price at small-animal auctions and on the private sales market.
 Peafowl have the distinction of joining the ranks of those exotic livestock breeds that are allowing for the much-needed diversification in the livestock industry.